MuzafferCemAtes/DataAnalystPortfolio/README.md

 Currently, I’m eager to transition into a full-time role as a data analyst, applying my skills in data visualization, data cleaning, and statistical analysis to deliver insights that can drive business decisions.
 I am continuously learning and working towards my goal of becoming a proficient data analyst, ready to take on new challenges in the industry.

+If you're interested in learning more about my background and experience, feel free to take a look at my [CV](https://github.com/MuzafferCemAtes/DataAnalystPortfolio/blob/main/MuzafferCemAtesCV.pdf)

 ## Table of Content
 - [About](#about)
 - [Portfolio Projects](#portfolio-projects)